ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/linux.md
-hash: rToAGckz5g8DJcVj8aOpJNCl6cMnwuRP6khgB4EIOa0=
+hash: YGObybjn4xdpbNxHs8k434M7lghnY5rbzRHKF5pOAhI=
 ---
 # IoBroker installation under Linux
 !> This manual is NOT valid for finished images of the website !!!

 The installation routine for ioBroker has been completely overhauled and some installation issues (which installer, startup, etc.) have been fixed.

 The installation is now done via a script, which at runtime the required installation steps and software packages. recharges.
-During the installation, a new user "iobroker" is created, as well as an associated home directory (/ home / iobroker).
+During the installation, a new user "iobroker" will be created, as well as an associated home directory (/ home / iobroker).
 From now on ioBroker runs under the user iobroker and no longer as root.

 If the reloading of a script is too dangerous, the script can check beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).